mrbakhsh/MACP/README.md

 ## Installation

-You can install the `HPiP` from bioconductor using:
+You can install the `MACP` from bioconductor using:

 ```r
 install.packages('MACP')